uktrade/iigb-beta-content/content/beta/setup-guide/establish-address/sections/business-clusters/en_US.md

 ---
 title: "Business clusters"
 ---
-Businesses from the same or complementary industry sectors have come together as centres of excellence and innovation across the UK.
+Businesses from the same or complementary industries are often located together as centres of excellence and innovation across the UK.

-Locating your business in a relevant cluster could help you to:
+Locating your business in a relevant UK business cluster could help you to:

-- access a larger pool of skilled labour
+* access a larger pool of skilled labour
-- improve your supply chains
+* improve your supply chains
-- share knowledge, ideas, research and development costs
+* share knowledge, ideas, research and development costs